Buddhi19/AI-From-Scratch/README.md

 # 🚀 Master in AI

 Let's learn AI from an **engineering perspective**!
-This guide takes you from the fundamentals to advanced concepts with carefully curated resources for each step of your journey.
+This guide takes you from the fundamentals to advanced concepts with resources for each step of your journey in AI.

 ## 📚 Table of Contents